 4- Soak Your Nails In Warm Water

 Fill a big bowl with warm water and soak your nails in it for 3-5 minutes.
-You can add to the bowl a gentle cleanser or scented oil. soaking your hands in water softens the cuticles which help push them back.
+You can add to the bowl a gentle cleanser or scented oil. soaking your hands in water softens the cuticles which helps push them back.
 Don’t over-soak your hands as this can damage your nails and hands.

 Some professionals believe that you don’t have to soak your nails in water to get the best manicure.
-They think dry manicure makes nail polish last longer.
+They think a dry manicure makes nail polish last longer.
 You can just use nail polish remover before polishing your nails.

 5- Push Back Your Cuticles